Frequently Asked Questions

 Is J-B Weld toxic?

-No. When fully cured, J-B Weld is non-toxic.
-However, we do not recommend consuming the product.
+When fully cured, J-B Weld is non-toxic.
+However, our products are not rated food-safe, and we do not recommend consuming the product or using it on areas that directly touch food or beverage.

 What can I use as a surface cleaner before using J-B Weld?